afine-com/glassworm-hunter/README.md

 ## If you find something

 1. **Don't panic.** The scanner found an indicator, not a confirmed breach.
+Some detections may be false positives, and our team is continuously working on reducing them and improving detection accuracy.
 2. **Don't execute the flagged code.** Don't run, build, or test the affected project until resolved.
 3. **CRITICAL findings:** Uninstall the extension/package immediately.
 Rotate your NPM tokens, GitHub tokens, SSH keys, and any other credentials on the machine.
 4. **HIGH findings:** Investigate the flagged file.
 If it's in a dependency you didn't explicitly install, remove it.